SeattleCentral/ITC240/README.md

 Students will have 1 additional week to correct code rejected for not meeting style guidelines.

-Assignments are worth 20 points each.
+Assignments are worth 10 points each.

 ## Quizzes/Exams

-There will be multiple Quizzes, a Midterm, and a Final Exam.
+There will be Quizzes and a Final Exam.
 Quizzes will normally be administered in class and may be “group efforts.”
 Missing a Quiz due to absence will be addressed on a case-by-case basis.
 In most cases, makeups will be allowed unless absences become problematic.
-The Midterm and Final Exam will include multiple choice questions, short answer, writing short code snippets, and identifying errors in printed code.
-Quizzes are worth 20 points each.
-The Midterm and Final Exam are worth 100 points each.
+The Final Exam will include multiple choice questions, short answer, writing short code snippets, and identifying errors in printed code.
+Quizzes are worth 10 points each.
+The Final Exam is worth 35 points.

 ## Materials